N3xT/clanwars-library/README.md

 Hello, I made this library a while ago, and to be honest, it's quite useful when it comes to dealing with tournaments and clan-wars servers.
 Hence, I decided to make it public to everyone.

-**Note:** The library is mainly based on OOP **(Object-oriented programming)**, so, at least you should have a little amount of experience before using it.
-Also, please if you notice any bugs or misuse of codes let me know!
+**Note:** The library is mainly based on OOP **(Object-oriented programming)**.
+Therefore, should have a little amount of experience before using it.
+Also, please if you notice any bugs or misuse of codes let me know either by contacting me directly or by creating an issue through GitHub.

 Discord: N3xT#0001